HoGentTIN/rm-paper-en/instructions/1-environment.md

 We suggest to use [Chocolatey Package Manager](https://chocolatey.org/install) for the management of installed applications.

 Open a Powershell or CMD terminal as Administrator and select from the commands listed below for the specific packages you'd like to install.
-Please notice that text behind the (`#`) symbol is not executed, hence does not need to be copied and is defined as comment!
+Please notice that text behind the (`#`) symbol is not executed, hence does not need to be copied and is interpreted as a comment!

 ```powershell
 choco install -y git        # CLI client